 Ranked here are the hottest decades on record for New York City, New York.
 The lists include decades when New York City had the highest average temperatures, the most hot days and the fewest cold days.
 These extremes are for temperatures observed at Central Park and cover fifteen decades, from the 1870s to the 2010s.

 That is when New York City had weather measurements that are consistent and complete enough to compare decades.
 Each decade comprises a standard 10-year range.
 For instance, the 1990s includes measurements from Jan 1, 1990 to Dec 31, 1999.
-An exception is the 2010s which so far includes data to the end of 2018.
 Links to the data behind these lists are in the References section on this page.

 Hottest High Temperatures

 Fewest Freezing Days

 Compared with averages for the previous 50 years (1960 to 2009), the 2010s in New York City had:

 - 7 more days each year with temperatures of 70 °F and higher

 - 0.9 °F higher daily maximum temperatures (0.5 °C)